FlowFuse/website/src/handbook/development/contributing.md

 For FlowFuse, when changes are merged into the `main` branch, they are [automatically deployed to the production environment](./ops/production#deployment-to-flowfuse-cloud).
 As such, it is vital a thorough review has been conducted before merging, and that the changes have been tested in a staging environment.

-It is possible to deploy a PR to a dedicated staging environment for testing.
-To do this, add the `deploy:pr` label to the PR.
-This will trigger a deployment to a unique staging environment.
-The label should remain until the PR is merged.

-A unique pre-staging environment will be established for each Pull Request.
+When a pull request includes modifications to the source code, a dedicated pre-staging environment is automatically generated.
+This pre-staging environment is a complete replica of the staging environment, ensuring that it mirrors the conditions and configurations found in staging.
+The pre-staging environment serves as a testing ground, allowing developers to thoroughly evaluate their changes before they are merged into the main codebase.
+This ensures that any issues can be identified and addressed in an isolated setting, maintaining the integrity of the staging environment.

 ![Example entry in the PR status to show the "Deploy Staging" job](../images/screenshots/devops-pr-staging.png)

-The environment itself will then be available at: `https://<pr-number>.flowfuse.dev/`
+The environment itself will then be available at: `https://<pr-number>.flowfuse.dev/` .
+Information about the pre-staging deployment is sent to `gh-pipelines` Slack channel.

 Access credentials for the pre-staging environment are located in the FlowFuse 1Password vault.